sk-repository/RtspVideoStreamRecorder/README.md

 ## Dependencies
 RtspVideoStreamRecorder is based on [FFMPEG](https://ffmpeg.org/).
-Application needs Qt 5.12.1 librarys
+Application needs Qt 5.12.1 librarys.

 RtspVideoStreamRecorder installed and tested in the following systems: